Step 1 – Plan for Safety if a Violent Incident Occurs

 - Decide on an escape plan and rehearse this plan.
 If you have children, practice with your children.

-Note: Many batterers will obey a protective order, but you cannot be sure which violent partner will obey the order and which will violate the order.
+Note: Many batterers will obey a protective order (TPO), but you cannot be sure which violent partner will obey the order and which will violate the order.
 Plan for your safety by seeking shelter from the batterer.
-Be prepared to ask the police or the courts to enforce your protective order.
+Be prepared to ask the police to enforce your protective order.

-- Keep your protection order with you at all times.
-Make copies and keep them in your car, your home, at your job or anywhere else you might spend time regularly.
+- Keep your protection order (TPO) with you at all times.
+Make copies and keep them in your car, your home, at your job, or anywhere else you might spend time regularly.

 - Inform your employer, your minister, your friends, your babysitters, your children’s school, and anyone else you or your children regularly spend time with.

-- If your partner violates the protection order and you feel you are in danger, CALL THE POLICE.
-You should also plan on contacting your attorney, calling the court and advise them of the violation.
+- If your partner violates the protection order (TPO) and you feel you are in danger, CALL THE POLICE.
+You should also plan on contacting your attorney and/or calling the court and advise them of the violation.

-- If your partner is contacting your place of work repeatedly, you can ask a coworker to screen your calls.
+- If your partner is contacting your place of employment repeatedly, you can ask a coworker or manager to screen your calls.